Branding, addressing this issue

 2. Centralization of Power: Project branding centralizes power in the hands of developers and funders, rather than the communities that are using and running the instances.
 This leads to decision-making processes that do not represent the diverse needs and perspectives of users.

 3. Stifling Innovation: A focus on project branding stifles innovation and creativity within the #fediverse.
-Communities feel constrained by the predefined branding and unable to express their identities and values through their #openweb spaces.
+Communities can feel constrained by the predefined branding and unable to express their identities and values through their #openweb spaces they build.

 • Encouraging open and honest dialogue about the role of branding in the #fediverse and its impact on community participation and representation.

-By adopting these principles and practices, we should create a decentralized ecosystem within the #openweb and #fediverse, where communities have greater power over their tools to build community.
+By adopting principles and practices, for a decentralized ecosystem within the #openweb and #fediverse, where communities have power over their tools to nurture their community, it matters.

 Leave a Reply